How We Track Your ROI

 • Profile views

-Why This Definition: A response—even a negative one—means your message was read and prompted action.
-Connection acceptance without response is passive; it doesn't indicate actual engagement.
+Why this matters: A response—even a negative one—means the message was read and prompted action.

 Stage 3: Qualified Interest